-There are 3 different power supply variants!
+There are 2 different power supply variants!
 Please check which power supply is installed before connecting power by checking the marking on the sticker on the instrument above the power connector.

-A universal mains switch mode power supply (85-264VAC) is provided as standard but an optional low voltage (10-30VDC) isolated power supply or a high voltage (25-70VDC) isolated power supply can be installed.
+A universal mains switch mode power supply (85-264VAC) is provided as standard but an optional low voltage (10-30VDC) isolated power supply can be installed.